Fabxx/PhysXCalc/README.md

 # Usage (Vs code)
 Install C/C++ Intellisense plugin from microsoft.
 Open the project folder and compile it with ctrl+shift+b.
-THe makefile included will automatically delete the .o files. exe will be stored in output folder.
+The makefile included will automatically delete the .o files. exe will be stored in output folder.

 # Contributions